jonkrohn/ML-foundations/README.md

 To stay informed of upcoming live trainings and new videos as they're released onto YouTube consider:

 * Signing up for Jon Krohn's [email newsletter via his homepage](https://www.jonkrohn.com/)
-* Remembering to check for updates on his [talks page](https://www.jonkrohn.com/talks)
+* Or, remembering to check for updates on his [talks page](https://www.jonkrohn.com/talks)

 #### Content Covered